Table of Contents

 It’s important to note that even though there’s a lot of theory you might have to study, MEM programs make internships compulsory.

-You get hands-on practical experience and opportunities to grow by implementing what you have learned in the classroom.
+You also get hands-on practical experience and opportunities to grow by implementing what you have learned in the classroom.

 Another benefit of such opportunities is that they give you a chance to establish yourself and grow your network.